 The City developed a list of potential actions to implement these policies.
-We have not prioritized the actions (i.e. Action 1 is not necessarily the first action the City will take or the first priority), but will implement them as opportunities arise and/or funding becomes available.
-(The City has already started working on some Actions.)
+We have not prioritized the actions, but will implement them as opportunities arise and/or funding becomes available.
 In addition, we will analyze all actions prior to implementation.